Send Peter an Email

-Welcome to Benedictine University’s Center for Mission and Identity!
+Welcome to Benedictine University’s Center for Benedictine Values!

-The Center for Mission and Identity (CMI) is dedicated to the advancement of Benedictine’s distinctive mission and the achievement of its bold vision.
+The Center for Benedictine Values is dedicated to the advancement of Benedictine University’s distinctive mission and the achievement of its bold vision.
 Our mission and vision are deeply rooted in our long and storied history and profoundly shaped by positive engagement with contemporary culture and the latest, most innovative, developments in Catholic higher education.

-As a department of the Academic Affairs Division, CMI provides mission-centered orientation and continuing education for the entire University community.
+The Center provides mission-centered orientation and continuing education for the entire University community.
 We seek to foster awareness and appreciation of the Catholic intellectual tradition, Catholic social teaching, and the legacy of Benedictine wisdom.
-Annual signature events organized by CMI include the Visiting Scholar in Catholic Thought lectures every fall and the Benedictine Heritage Lecture and the Faith and Reason Symposium in the spring semester.
+Annual signature events organized by the Center include the Visiting Scholar in Catholic Thought lectures every fall and the Benedictine Heritage Lecture and the Faith and Reason Symposium every spring.

-The Neff family farmhouse, the site for CMI, was the original heart of the Lisle campus when Benedictine monks from Saint Procopius Abbey moved from Chicago to DuPage County over 100 years ago.
+The Neff family farmhouse, the location for the Center, was the original heart of the Lisle campus when Benedictine monks from Saint Procopius Abbey moved from Chicago to DuPage County over 100 years ago.
 Today, the iconic stone structure is an enduring symbol of our commitment to inspiring values stretching back nearly fifteen centuries to Saint Benedict, one of the most important figures in world spirituality.

 Pope John Paul II spoke eloquently about the Catholic university as “born from the heart of the Church.”
 From that heart spring values of justice, respect for persons, and the quest for truth that resonate richly with the highest ideals of all religions and cultures.

-At Benedictine, we welcome people of all cultures, all races and ethnicities, all genders, and all faiths and no faith.
+At Benedictine, we welcome people of all cultures, all racial and ethnic identities, all genders, and all faiths and no faith.
 All are cherished partners in the evolving project called Benedictine University.

-We invite you to join with CMI as we contribute to the inauguration of the next exciting chapter in Benedictine’s great mission-driven story.
+We invite you to join with the Center for Benedictine Values as we contribute to the inauguration of the next exciting chapter in Benedictine University’s great mission-driven story.